Selection Process

 What kind of funding does TGIF offer?

-How do I know if my project is eligible to receive TGIF Funding?
+How do I know if my project is eligible for funding?

 - All UC Berkeley students, staff, and faculty can apply to receive a grant.